 1. Create flood damage extent

-InfoSWMM calculates a flood flow for each node where the hydraulic depth is greater than the sum of the invert elevation, the maximum depth and the surcharge depth, provided the simulation does not model ponding.
-With ponding, the total flood volume is assumed to be contained in the ponded area where it will safely reenter the storm drainage system.
+InfoSWMM's flood flow calculations are given for each node when the hydraulic depth is larger than the total of the invert height, the maximum depth, and the surcharge depth, except where ponding is simulated.
+Ponding presumes that floodwater will be stored in the pond area and then reintroduced to the storm drainage system.

-The flood damage extent only utilizes nodes that have a flood flow greater than zero to compute the flood surface.
-For these points, the hydraulic grade line (HGL) is interpolated between flooded nodes according to an inverse distance weighting scheme.
-The result of this interpolation is a flood elevation which may or may not rise above the ground surface as defined by the elevation raster layer.
-Any parts of the flood elevation above the surface elevation are flooded, and any below are dry.
+The flood damage extent only computes the flood surface using nodes with a flood flow greater than zero.
+The hydraulic grade line (HGL) is interpolated between flooded nodes at these points using an inverse distance weighting scheme.
+The result of this interpolation is a flood elevation that may or may not rise above the ground surface as defined by the elevation raster layer.
+Any parts of the flood elevation above the surface elevation are flooded, while those below are dry.